 Why does contrarian behaviour work?

 It’s the FOMO factor.
-If a market moves, people fear missing out so jump on board.
-OK, it could go wrong but then at least they won’t look foolish, as everybody else is doing it!
+If a market moves, people fear missing out, so jump on board.
+OK, it could go wrong, but then at least they won’t look foolish, as everybody else is doing it!

-Things are so bad that saying you like it or are going to buy, or back, it will make you look a fool.
+Things are so bad that saying you like it or are going to buy it or back, it will make you look like a fool.
 Especially if it doesn’t bear fruit.
-The crowd want you to comply to be like them and if you dare go against them then expect to feel their wrath, especially if you fail.
-That is why is so hard to be contrarian, no matter the logic.
+The crowd want you to comply to be like them and if you dare go against them, expect to feel their wrath, especially if you fail.
+That is why it is so hard to be contrarian, no matter the logic.

 Learning to be unpopular

 On Betfair markets, I’ve often posted videos of me catching a bounce or going against the prevailing trend.
 I’ll only do this when I see activity has dried up in one direction.
-If something is heavily backed but is no longer being backed then it merits a trade.
+If something is heavily backed but is no longer being backed, then it merits a trade.

 If the value is much higher than I deem sensible, I pass but keep it on the list and keep reading up on it and the industry.
-Now and again the market present and opportunity to buy it at the right price.
+Now and again, the market presents an opportunity to buy it at the right price.

-Going against the crowd can work, if you use it correctly and works because of the primitive instinct people feel.
-If you can step outside of that, you will often be unpopular but find yourself in a good place.
+Going against the crowd can work if you use it correctly and works because of the primitive instinct people feel.
+If you can step outside that, you will often be unpopular but find yourself in a good place.